vkdolea/age-system/README.md

 16. **Speed:** adds to Speed Mod field.

 ## Change log
+### v0.3.1
+#### Fixed
+- Incorrect link on system.json preventing system to update automatically using FoundryVTT software.

 ### v0.3.0
 #### Added
 - Press Alt key when rolling a roll check to bring menu with options to set TN, add modifier and Attack to Damage trade off (this one only when rolling weapon attacks).